ms-aija/How-Are-We-Feeling-Chat/readme.md

-# About
+## How-Are-We-Feeling Chat

-This is a CodeWorks SW engineering admissions project.
-The app has a bot like feel that lets you answer some fun prompts from a preset list of questions.
+The app has a bot like feel that lets you answer a preset list of journaling style prompts and questions.

+This is a CodeWorks SW Engineering admissions project.

+Try it out on [https://ms-aija.github.io/cwChatProject/](https://ms-aija.github.io/cwChatProject/)

+### Built with
+* Javascript & JQuery
+* CSS